tbrunsch/Zenodot/README.md

 # Target
 Zenodot has been developed to complement the traditional IDE-based debugging.
 The traditional debugging steps are as follows:

-  1. Set a break point at an appropriate position in the source code
+  1. Set a breakpoint at an appropriate position in the source code
-  1. Define a condition for that break point to reduce the number of irrelevant stops
+  1. Define a condition for that breakpoint to reduce the number of irrelevant stops
-  1. Trigger an event in the application to make the debugger stop at that break point
+  1. Trigger an event in the application to make the debugger stop at that breakpoint
   1. Evaluate an expression in the desired context

 While this kind of debugging is very powerful with a modern IDE, it can be a bit frustrating to perform all these steps just to recover the object in the debugging process one has already found in the application.